UCLA-VAST/AutoSA/docs/tutorials/intel_backend.rst

 .. note::

-    The Intel OpenCL back-end is not performant currently due to the channel overheads.
+    The Intel OpenCL back-end is not performant currently due to the channel overheads and may halt on-board for certain test cases.
-    This back-end is provided only for testing purpose.
+    This back-end is provided only for demo purpose.
+    Please consider Xilinx or Catapult back-end for stable use.

 Generating the Design
 ---------------------